yehonatan413/perfect-square/README.md

 The goal is to draw a perfect square (the width exactly matches the height).
 Click the button on the bottom right to view stats.

-## Arcade Mode
+### Arcade Mode
-In Arcade Mode your goal is to draw as many perfect squares as you can within 30 seconds.
+In Arcade Mode, your goal is to draw as many perfect squares as you can within 30 seconds.

 # Play it Here!
 yehonatan413.github.io/perfect-square/